Skip to content

 Share this article

-What does Cannabis oil taste like?
+What do Cannabis oils taste like?

 Does CBD oil really taste like olive oil, or does it taste like grass?
 Let's explore the different flavour palettes.